underscoreio/essential-slick/src/pages/data_modelling.md

 #### Filtering Optional Columns

-Sometimes you want to look at all the users in the database.
-Sometimes you want to only see rows matching a particular value.
+Sometimes you want to look at all the users in the database, and sometimes you want to only see rows matching a particular value.

 Working with the optional email address for a user, write a method that will take an optional value,